-In 2020, the Company will continue the residential programs offered in 2019.
-The Company also agrees to examine the potential of new technologies for inclusion in programs in future years.
-The programs are summarized in Table 12 below and described in greater detail in Attachment 1.
+In 2020, the Parties-Company agree to will continue the residential programs offered in 2019.- The Parties-Company also agrees to offer new programs and demonstrate examine the potential of the development of new technologies for potential inclusion in programs in future years.
+The programs are summarized in Table 12 below and described in further greater detail in Attachment 1, along with descriptions of what is new in 2020.